 Although the presence of fluids in the body reduces the utility of X-ray pictures, ultrasonography takes advantage of it.

-Fluid in the body permits ultrasonic radiation to move quicker, allowing veterinarians to check deep-seated organs.
+Fluid in the body permits ultrasonic radiation to move quickly, allowing veterinarians to check deep-seated organs.
 This benefit enables ultrasonic imaging to identify probable causes of fluid buildups, such as pericardial effusion and hemo abdomen.

 Heart Disease Detection: